pshagwel/GDPR-Radar/README.md

 The result of the GDPR checker will show up in the file "conclusion.txt".

 ## Demo
-Demo is located in the ./app
+Demo compiled program is located in the ./app